Complaints / Comments

 Who is responsible at the practice for dealing with complaints?

-The practice "Responsible Person" is the Practice Manager.
+The practice "Responsible Person" is Dr Caroline Ali.
 They are charged with ensuring complaints are handled in accordance with the regulations, that lessons learned are fully implemented, and that no Complainant is discriminated against for making a complaint.
-This person should be a practice Partner (BMA Guidance and Primary Care contracts)

 Time limits for making complaints